According to the Chinese zodiac, 2017 was Year of the Rooster - but we’re inclined to suggest it’s also been the year of the smart speaker.

 We were underwhelmed by the audio quality of the original Amazon Echo.
 Although it was perfectly listenable, it played safe at both ends of the sonic spectrum.

 As a result, similarly priced but less well-specified wireless speakers were comfortably better.
-And in short, the Echo 2 doesn’t change much.
+And in short, the second-gen Echo doesn’t change much.
 In fact, we prefer the sound of the old Echo.

 The saxophone on Kamasi Washington’s Desire sounds a little raspy and thick, while the tippy-tappy drums lack the precision and insight you’ll hear from the larger Echo.

-But this new Echo 2 is 40 per cent cheaper.
+But this new new Echo is 40 per cent cheaper than its predecessor.
 And you simply can’t get the Alexa functionality from any other speaker at this price (unless you count the Echo Dot, which isn’t much of a speaker at all).

 What’s more, Amazon is releasing regular updates to its devices, meaning it can (and already has, in fact) adjusted the sound quality.